Hugh Algernon Weddell

-Hugh Algernon Weddell (22 June 1819 – 22 July 1877) was a physician and botanist, specialising in South American flora.
+Hugh Algernon Weddell (22 June 1819 – 22 July 1877) was an Anglo-French physician and botanist, and specialised in South American flora after accompanying the botanist Castelnau on an expedition into the Andes from 1843 to 1848.

+Life and work

-Weddell was born at Birches House, Painswick near Gloucester, England but was raised in France and educated at the Lycée Henri IV, where he received a medical degree in 1841.
+Weddell was born at Birches House, Painswick near Gloucester, England.
+Commodore John Weddell was an ancestor while James Weddell was an uncle.
+He was raised in France after the family moved there and educated at Boulogne-sur-Mer and in Paris at the Lycée Henri IV, where he received a medical degree in 1841.
+He studied the medical uses of the Urticaceae.
 He had also studied botany and became a respected member of the French botanical fraternity.
-While studying he accompanied Adrien-Henri de Jussieu (1797-1853) on numerous botanizing expeditions and he became a collaborator with Ernest Cosson (1819-1889) and Jacques Germain de Saint-Pierre (1815-1882) in the preparation of Flore des environs de Paris (1845).
+He worked with the pharmacist Pierre Jean Baptiste Chomel at the Hopital Cochin.
+While studying, he accompanied Adrien-Henri de Jussieu (1797-1853) on numerous botanizing expeditions and he became a collaborator with Ernest Cosson (1819-1889) and Jacques Germain de Saint-Pierre (1815-1882) in the preparation of Flore des environs de Paris (1845).
 In 1843, he was invited to join the expedition of François Louis de la Porte, comte de Castelnau to South America, and he explored and collected botanical specimens on that continent for five years.

 In May 1845, Weddell left the expedition which was then in Paraguay, and proceeded on a solitary journey which would take him into Peru and Bolivia.
 Before leaving Paris, he had been particularly instructed by the Muséum national d'Histoire naturelle to undertake a thorough investigation of the Cinchona plant, or "fever bark" tree in its native habitat.
 Cinchona, the source of quinine, was of great commercial importance and Europeans had been investigating it for nearly two hundred years with the goal of cultivating it in regions far removed from the Andes mountains.
 Weddell explored a number of regions where the trees grew and identified no fewer than fifteen distinct species of the genus Cinchona (Rubiaceae).
 The seeds which he took back to Paris were germinated in the Jardin des Plantes, and the plants were used to establish Cinchona forests in Java and elsewhere in the East Indies.
+Weddell was interested in the effects of coca.
+He considered it a slow acting stimulant.

-In 1847 he married Manuela Bolognesi, a resident of Arequipa.
-By March 1848 he had returned to Paris, leaving his wife in South America.
+In 1847, he married Manuela Bolognesi, a resident of Arequipa.
+By March 1848, he had returned to Paris, leaving his wife in South America.